Love and Hisses

 Love and Hisses is a 1937 American musical comedy film directed by Sidney Lanfield and starring Walter Winchell, Ben Bernie and Simone Simon.
 It is the sequel to the film Wake Up and Live.
-Twentieth Century Fox's Darryl F. Zanuck wanted to continue the series with further films, but Winchell chose to return to New York to concentrate on his newspaper and radio work.
+Darryl F. Zanuck at 20th Century Fox wanted to continue the series with further films, but Winchell chose to return to New York to concentrate on his newspaper and radio work.